muhammadhamzagova666/muhammadhamzagova666/README.md

 I'm a dedicated Software Engineer and Senior at FAST-NUCES based in Karachi, Sindh, Pakistan.
 Passionate about building scalable applications and exploring innovative solutions in machine learning and web development, I thrive on turning complex problems into elegant solutions.

+---

+## 😄 Pronouns
+He/Him

+---

 ## About Me
 - **Current Projects:**
-  I'm currently developing a range of projects—from AI-powered web applications to full-stack systems and experimental AI games.
+  I'm developing a range of projects—from AI-powered web applications to full-stack systems and experimental AI games.
 My latest project, **PalmSecure**, is an advanced biometric authentication system using palmprint recognition with a Comprehensive Competition Network (CCNet) that leverages spatial competition relationships and multi-order texture features for enhanced security.
 - **Collaboration:**
-  I’m eager to collaborate on open-source initiatives, cutting-edge AI research, and full-stack development projects.
+  I'm eager to collaborate on open-source initiatives, cutting-edge AI research, and full-stack development projects.
 - **Looking for Help With:**
   Refining advanced machine learning algorithms, optimizing web application performance, and integrating robust security features.
 - **Learning:**